opentable/menu-code-test-react/README.md

 OpenTable Front-End Test
 ========================

 Thanks for taking the time to complete our front-end test.
-You should spend no more than 2.5 hours on this application.
+You should spend no more than 2 hours on this application.
+Please reach out to us if you have any questions about the test.

 ## The task

-Build a basic application which allows selecting dishes for two diners from a supplied dinner menu.
-Application should display the total cost of selected dishes.
+We would like you to build a web application that allows a user to select dishes for two diners from a supplied menu at a restaurant that has some rules for what an acceptable order is.

+We have prepared a basic application structure for you using React and Webpack.
+Please add any additional libraries that you think are suitable, for example for CSS and testing.

+The menu data is provided in `menu-data.json` and the application is in `src/App.js`.

-The application must use only HTML, CSS and JavaScript (frameworks are allowed) and be built with high quality, maintainable code that is covered by test cases.
+Please write as clean and maintainable code as possible, and make sure that it's covered by test cases.

-The menu application must use the following dishes and adhere to the restaurant's rules.

-### The menu

-#### Starters
-- Soup of the day £3
-- Pâté £5
-- Bruschetta £4.50
-- Prawn cocktail £6

-#### Main course
-- Steak £18
-- Meatballs £11.50
-- Salmon fillet £14
-- Vegetarian lasagna £12

-#### Desserts
-- Sticky toffee pudding £4
-- Tiramisu £4.50
-- Cheesecake £4
-- Ice cream £3.50

-### Rules
+## Rules

 This restaurant unfortunately has a number of rules about the meals that can be ordered.

 - Each person must have at least two courses, one of which must be a main.
 - Each diner cannot have more than one of the same course.
 - There is only one piece of cheesecake left.
 - Pierre the snobby waiter will not let you have prawn cocktail and salmon fillet in the same meal.

 ## Acceptance criteria

 - The total bill amount is displayed when at least one dish has been selected.
 - An error message is displayed when I try to select an invalid menu combination.

 ## Submission

-Please submit your program either by sending a zip file or by providing a link to a repository, dropbox, etc.. to your point of contact @ OpenTable
+Please submit your program either by sending a zip file or by providing a link to a repository, dropbox, etc to your point of contact at OpenTable.